Discover informational resources for you and your patients

 [Onscreen text]

-To prepare for injecting the medication, pinch the skin around the injection area.
-Be sure to pinch enough skin to accommodate the size of the needle.
-Lift the adipose tissue from the underlying muscle to prevent accidental intramuscular injection.
+Before inserting the needle into the patient, pinch the skin around the injection site.
+Make sure you pinch enough skin to accommodate the length of the needle.

 SUBLOCADE is for subcutaneous injection only.
 Do not inject intravenously, intramuscularly, or intradermally.